The Problem The Sleeve How It Works The Founder Who It's For Specs & Roadmap Blog Join Waitlist & Give Feedback

 You Don't Know When Fear Strikes

 Stress responses fire before you consciously register them.
-By the time you feel anxious, your muscles have already tensed, your technique has already shifted, and your window for correction is gone.
+By the time you feel anxious, your muscles have already tensed, your technique has already shifted, and your window for correction narrows significantly.

 02